core-wg/oscore/draft-ietf-core-object-security.md

 Responses (with or without Partial IV) are protected against replay as they are bound to the request and the fact that only a single response is accepted.
 Note that the Partial IV is not used for replay protection in this case.

-The operation of validating the Partial IV and updating the replay protection data MUST be atomic.
+The operation of validating the Partial IV and updating the replay protection MUST be atomic.

 ###  Replay Protection of Notifications {#replay-notifications}